kristianmandrup/flat/README.md

 ## Status

-All tests pass except for `typed arrays` which is rarely used in any case.
+All flattener tests pass except for `typed arrays` which is rarely used in any case.
 I welcome a PR to fix this little issue.

+The unflattener is WIP and has not yet been tested.
+Please help test it and make it an awesome unflattener!
+It has been designed to be highly customisable as well.

 ## Installation